bren182/crooked-hook-ocr/README.md

 # The crooked hook MC Auto-fisher OCR 🪝

-## Usage
+## Usage & Installation

+Run `pip install -r requirements.text`.

 This application was tested using `python 3.9.6`.
 The application depends on the Minecraft narrator being enabled.
 For enabling Minecraft Narrator, please see following link: https://ipoki.com/how-to-turn-off-narrator-in-minecraft/

 This app also requires tesseract-ocr to be installed on the system.
 Download to .exe for 64 bit here: eetesseract is not installed or it's not in your PATH.
-See README file for more information https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.1.20220118.exe
+See README file for more information https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.1.20220118.exe .

+Also make sure that the Tesseract-OCR folder is in your System Environment Variables `PATH`.

 - 1 Download crooked-hook.py into a new folder.
 - 2 Open command prompt or Windows Powershell as admin and `cd` to folder where crooked-hook.py is located.